Azure/azure-saas/src/Saas.Identity/Saas.Permissions/readme.md

 ![image-20230126230446548](assets/readme/image-20230126230446548.png)

-> Info: the SaaS Permissions Service API name is fetched from the `config.json` file that was created when running the Identity Foundation deployment script.
+> *Info*: the SaaS Permissions Service API name is fetched from the `config.json` file that was created when running the Identity Foundation deployment script.

-3. You must now `git commit` the changes to the *main* branch and `git push` them to the GitHub repo (origin).
+3. To push the update to your GitHub repository do a `git commit` (or merge) of the changes on *main* branch and do a `git push origin` to add the push the changes to the GitHub repo (origin).

 ### Deploying